 How to Write a Restaurant Business Plan

-Many people dream of opening their own restaurant.
-They see it as an opportunity to turn a love for entertaining or cooking into a business.
-Unfortunately, for many restauranteurs, the reality of running a restaurant is not what they expected.
+Many people dream of opening a restaurant and see it as an opportunity to turn a love for entertaining or cooking into a business.
+Unfortunately, for many restaurateurs, the reality of running a restaurant is not what they expected.
 Long hours, low pay, and a lot of stress cause many entrepreneurs to close shop after just a few years.